 - It enforces market rules, monitors trading activity, and ensures market stability.

-What Options Can You Trade in Canada?
+Where Can You Trade Options in Canada

-Options trading in Canada allows investors to trade various types of options contracts on different asset classes, including:
+You can trade options in Canada, through a regulated broker like Interactive Brokers or Plus500.
+If you want direct market access, options exchanges in Canada allows investors to trade various types of options contracts on different asset classes, including:

 Equity Options